-4. Food/Equipment Shipment:

-- YQA will supply Methanol at Eagle and Chicken. - Mushers will supply their own methanol (such as HEET) at Two Rivers, Mile 101, Central, and Circle and packed in separate bags from food and other supplies and marked "HEET". - Straw will be furnished by YQA at each checkpoint.
-Half a bale will be provided at Slaven's Cabin.
+- 4. Food/Equipment Shipment: - Mushers will supply their own methanol (such as HEET) at all checkpoints and packed in separate bags from food and other supplies and marked "HEET". - Straw will be furnished by YQA at each checkpoint.

 The team's handlers will deliver their own drop bags to road system checkpoints prior to the arrival of the team.